kaifaty/Fast-Canvas-Candles-Chart/readme.md

 Candels chart for crypto currencies.

-Without any dependencies, used ES2016.
+Without any dependencies, used ES2016. view [demo](https://kaifaty.github.io/Fast-Canvas-Candles-Chart/)

 Format of candle: